 PURPOSE:

-3) pour in 15 mL of melted agar which has been cooled to 45o C, swirl to mix well
+1) prepare/dilute the sample 2) place an aliquot of the diluted sample in an empty sterile plate 3) pour in 15 mL of melted agar which has been cooled to 45o C, swirl to mix well 4) let cool undisturbed to solidify on a flat table top 5) invert and incubate to develop colonies. |

-Each colony represents a "colony forming unit" (CFU).
-For optimum accuracy of a count, the preferred range for total CFU/plate is between 30 to 300 colonies/plate.
+of a count, the preferred range for total CFU/plate is between 30 to 300 colonies/plate.

-One disadvantage of pour plates is that embedded colonies will be much smaller than those which happen to be on the surface, and must be carefully scored so that none are overlooked.
-Also, obligate aerobes may grow poorly if deeply imbedded in the agar.
+much smaller than those which happen to be on the surface, and must be carefully

 EQUIPMENT:

-15 mL sterile Plate Count Agar (PCA)*, in capped 16 x 150 mm test tubes, melted and cooled to 45oC
+15 mL sterile Plate Count Agar (PCA)*, in capped 16 x 150 mm test tubes,

 Hot Block, 45oC (or water bath), 3" deep to equal agar depth